-[13] as standard ontology language for the semantic web.
-In many applications of (DLs), such as the use of DLs as ontology languages or conceptual modeling languages, being able to represent dynamic aspects of the application domain would be quite useful.
-This is, for instance, the case if one wants to use DLs as conceptual modeling languages for temporal databases [6].
-Another example are medical ontologies, where the faithful representation of concepts would often require the description of temporal patterns.
-As a simple example, consider the concept "Concussion with no loss of consciousness," which is modeled as a primitive (i.e., not further defined) concept in the medical ontology SNOMED CT.
-As argued in [21], a correct representation of this concept should actually say that, after the concussion, the patient remained conscious until the examination.
+Description logics (DLs) [Baader et al. 2003] are a family of logic-based knowledge representation formalisms, which are employed in various application domains, such as natural language processing, configuration, databases, and bio-medical ontologies, but their most notable success so far is the adoption of the DL-based language OWL [Horrocks et al. 2003] as the standard ontology language for the web.
+In many applications of DLs, such as the use of DLs as ontology languages or conceptual modeling languages, being able to represent dynamic aspects of the application domain would be quite useful.
+This is, for instance, the case if one wants to use DLs as conceptual modeling languages for temporal databases as proposed in [Artale et al. 2002].
+In this area, dynamics is introduced via evolution constraints such as "every ordered item will eventually be a shipped item."
+Another example are medical ontologies, where the faithful representation of concepts often requires the description of temporal patterns.
+As a simple example, consider the concept "Concussion with no loss of consciousness," which is modeled as a primitive (i.e., not further defined) concept in the well-known medical ontology SNOMED CT.
+As argued in [Schulz et al. 2006], a correct representation of this concept should actually say that, after the concussion, the patient remained conscious until the examination.

-Since the expressiveness of pure DLs is not sufficient to describe such temporal patterns, a plethora of temporal extensions of DLs have been investigated in the literature.
-These include approaches as diverse as the combination of DLs with Halpern and Shoham's logic of time intervals [20], formalisms inspired by action logics [3], the treatment of time points and intervals as a concrete domains [14], and the combination of standard DLs with standard (propositional) temporal logics into logics with a two-dimensional semantics, where one dimension is for time and the other for the DL domain [18, 23, 12].
-In this paper, we follow the last approach, where we use the basic DL $\mathcal{ALC}$ [19] in the DL component and linear temporal logic (LTL) [16] (sometimes also called propositional temporal logic (PTL) [12]) in the temporal component.
+Since the expressiveness of pure DLs is not sufficient to describe such temporal patterns, a multitude of temporal extensions of DLs have been investigated in the literature.
+These include approaches as diverse as the combination of DLs with Halpern and Shoham's logic of time intervals [Schmiedel 1990], formalisms inspired by action logics [Artale and Franconi 1998], the treatment of time points and intervals as a concrete domains [Lutz 2001], and the combination of standard DLs with standard (propositional) temporal logics into logics with a two-dimensional semantics, where one dimension is for time and the other for the DL domain [Schild 1993; Wolter and Zakharyaschev 1999; Gabbay et al. 2003].
+In this paper, we follow the last approach, where we use the basic DL $\mathcal{ALC}$ [Schmidt-Schauß and Smolka 1991] in the DL component and linear temporal logic (LTL) [Pnueli 1977] (sometimes also called propositional temporal logic (PTL) [Gabbay et al. 2003]) in the temporal component.
 However, even after the DL and the temporal logic to be combined have been fixed, there remain several degrees of freedom when defining the resulting temporalized DL.